 Establishing new headspace services

-Primary Heath Tasmania is overseeing the establishment of two new headspace services for Tasmania – a new headspace centre on Hobart’s eastern shore and a statewide early psychosis youth service.
+Primary Heath Tasmania is overseeing the establishment of two new headspace services for Tasmania – a new headspace centre on Hobart’s eastern shore and an early psychosis youth service.

-These services are expected to be gradually established between late 2024 and 2026.
+These services are expected to be gradually established from late 2024.
 Timing of their commencement will depend on workforce recruitment and suitable premises being secured.

 headspace Eastern Shore